defenseunicorns/kubernetes-fluent-client/README.md

 ```

 ### Community

-To join our channel go to [Kubernetes Slack](https://communityinviter.com/apps/kubernetes/community) and join the #pepr.
+To join our channel go to [Kubernetes Slack](https://communityinviter.com/apps/kubernetes/community) and join #pepr.